-narrate the deeds of each emperor both receive methodological introductions; that for Constantius disclaims historiography whereas Constans' (tacitly) embraces it.
+Libanius' distribution of these two historiographical techniques reveals an imbalance in his treatment of the two emperors, despite his carefully structured speech.60 The sections that narrate the deeds of each emperor both receive methodological introductions; that for Constantius disclaims historiography whereas Constans' (tacitly) embraces it.
 The activities of the distant Constans entail inquiry by the panegyrist, who then relates his findings to the Nicomedian audience; Constantius' actions, by contrast, are self-evident, witnessed not just by the panegyrist but by the audience themselves.
 The historian-panegyrist's role as mediator and explicator has been rendered unnecessary.
 By constructing the audience as eyewitnesses, the panegyrist can therefore connect the loyal provincial audience and the local emperor far more closely than in the case of the distant Constans.
 For Constantius, panegyric can function as panegyric, not as historiography as in the case of Constans.

-We discussed above that Oration 59 is a curiosity within the Libanian corpus.
+We have seen that Oration 59 is a curiosity within the Libanian corpus.
 It is also a curiosity amongst extant late antique panegyrics.
-Menander Rhetor envisaged the Basilikos Logos as a speech that would address a sole ruler, but the collegiate form of government instituted by Diocletian and which survived, adapted according to circumstances, through most of the fourth century, posed a challenge to his formula.
+Menander Rhetor envisaged the basilikos logos as a speech that would address a sole ruler, but the collegiate form of government instituted by Diocletian and which survived, adapted according to circumstances, through most of the fourth century, posed a challenge to his formula.
 Libanius' variation of the Menandrian model, however, was not typical of other third- and fourth-century panegyrists who found themselves in similar situations.
-Gallic panegyrists, who frequently addressed an emperor who was part of a college, preferred to focus only upon the "local" emperor, and bring in his colleagues as and when necessary.
-The one occasion of truly joint praise was necessitated by the simultaneous presence of two of the Tetrarchs (Pan.
-Lat.
-VII(VI)).
-Only one other comparable example of a double-panegyric survives, Themistius' Oration 6 to Valens and Valentinian delivered in Constantinople in 364, which nonetheless privileges the "present" Valens.
+Gallic panegyrists, who frequently addressed an emperor who was part of a college, preferred to focus only upon the local emperor, and bring in his colleagues as and when necessary.
+The one occasion of truly joint praise (Pan.Lat.
+7(6)) was necessitated by the simultaneous presence of two of the tetrarchs.61 Only one other comparable example of a double-panegyric survives, Themistius' Oration 6 to Valens and Valentinian delivered in Constantinople in 364, which nonetheless privileges the 'present' Valens.62